MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/resultsschema-v2/element-customersupportphonenumber.md

 ---
-Description: CustomerSupportPhoneNumber
-MS-HAID: ResultsSchema\_v2.element\_CustomerSupportPhoneNumber
-MSHAttr:
-- PreferredSiteName:MSDN
-- PreferredLib:/library/windows/apps
+Description: Contains any errors from processing the CustomerSupportPhoneNumber element from the last provisioning attempt.
 Search.Product: eADQiWindows 10XVcnh
 title: CustomerSupportPhoneNumber
 ms.assetid: a5fefff4-22ce-4219-be12-4db9520cfa47